SpocWiki/_public/tech/Triz/Example/Triz-acoustic_Fence.md

 [SpocWebEntityId::22503]
 [Triz-Principle-Sub::[[Triz-add-sensor]]]

-Replace a physical Fence to confine a Dog or Cat with an acoustic &#x27;Fence&#x27; (signal audible to the Animal).
+Replace a physical Fence to confine a Dog or Cat with an acoustic 'Fence' (signal audible to the Animal).